- Patient Information:

 - Do not store BARACLUDE Tablets in a damp place such as a bathroom medicine cabinet or near the kitchen sink.

-- Store BARACLUDE Oral Solution in the original carton, and keep BARACLUDE Oral Solution out of the light.
+- Store BARACLUDE Tablets or BARACLUDE Oral Solution in the original carton, and keep the carton out of the light.

 - Safely throw away BARACLUDE that is out of date or no longer needed.
 Dispose of unused medicines through community take-back disposal programs when available or place BARACLUDE in an unrecognizable closed container in the household trash.